Moving into the Halls

 Take Franklin Boulevard west to Villard Street, and turn left on Villard.
 Turn right on 15th Avenue, and look for unloading zone parking.
 The Global Scholars Hall is on the south side of 15th Avenue.

-Hamilton Hall East (Burgess, Collier, Dunn, Robbins, Spiller)
+Hamilton Hall East (Burgess, Collier, Cedar, Robbins, Spiller)

 Take Franklin Boulevard east to Agate Street.
 Stay in the right lane.
 Turn right on Agate.
 At the stop sign, turn left on 13th Avenue.
 Look for unloading zone parking on 13th Avenue east of Agate.
 To look for more unloading zone parking, turn right on Columbia Street off of 13th Avenue.
 The east side of Hamilton Hall is on the west side of Columbia Street across from the Ford Alumni Center.